 by Lee Dobbins

-The Center for Disease Control (CDC) revealed that more than 4.7 million people a year are bitten by dogs.
-These high incidents of dog bites result to various medical bills, law suits, and sometimes euthanasia for the dog.
-These cases might be avoidable if dog owners take safety precautions such as training their dogs not to bite.
+The (CDC) revealed that more than 4.7 million people a year are bitten by .
+These high incidents of bites result to various medical bills, law suits, and sometimes euthanasia for the .
+These cases might be avoidable if dog owners take safety precautions such as their not to .

 Like with any other training you should start training dogs not to bite while they are young.
 Puppies naturally nip and bite but this behavior should be discouraged by you from day 1.
 Owners that let their puppies bite because they think it is cute often end up with grown dogs who don’t understand why this behavior is suddenly not allowed.